-WWE’s standard contracts for their wrestlers include “No Compete” clause where the wrestler cannot work for any other major wrestling promotion for 60 to 90 days following their release.
+WWE’s standard contracts for their wrestlers include a “No Compete” clause where the wrestler cannot work for any other major wrestling promotion for 60 to 90 days following their release.
 They are still paid their downside guarantees during that time, but they are not allowed to work for the competition.
 There is a chance that non-compete clause issue might be outlawed in the near future,

 According to a new proposal from the Federal Trade Commission.
 The FTC announced on Thursday that a ban on non-compete clauses has been proposed, stating that it “suppresses wages, hampers innovation, and blocks entrepreneurs from starting new businesses.”
 It also noted that it could potentially increase wages up to $300 billion per year and expanded career opportunities for 30 million US citizens.